-Reports: UK lawmaker stabbed while meeting constituents
+UK lawmaker stabbed in eastern England has died

 “We are not looking for anyone else in connection with the incident and do not believe there is an ongoing threat to the wider public,” police said.

-Sky News and others said Conservative lawmaker David Amess was attacked during a regular meeting with constituents at Belfairs Methodist Church in Leigh-on-Sea, a seaside town east of London.
+Sky News and others said Amess was attacked during a regular meeting with constituents at Belfairs Methodist Church in a residential area of Leigh-on-Sea, a seaside town east of London.

-There was no immediate word on his condition.
-Sky reported that Amess was being treated at the scene and an air ambulance was waiting nearby.
+Aerial footage showed several ambulances and an air ambulance was waiting nearby to the church.

+John Lamb, a local councilor, said Amess had not been taken to hospital more than two hours after the attack and the situation was “extremely serious.”

 Amess’ London office confirmed Friday that police and ambulance had been called, but had no other details.

 Amess, 69, has been a member of Parliament for Southend West, which includes Leigh-on-Sea, since 1997, but has been a lawmaker since 1983.
+He is a well-liked member of Parliament, best known for his ceaseless campaign to have Southend declared a city.

 Politicians from across the political spectrum expressed shock.
 Labour Party leader Keir Starmer tweeted that it was “Horrific and deeply shocking news.
 Thinking of David, his family and his staff.”